How Do Timeshare Points Work?

 Timeshare Weeks Vs. Points

-While some timeshare owners desire flexibility within their ownership, some enjoy consistency.
-This is why timeshare points could be considered frustrating for those who like to know exactly when and where they will vacation.
+While some owners desire flexibility within their ownership, others enjoy consistency.
+This is why timeshare points could be considered frustrating for those who like to know exactly when and where they travel.
 Weeks-based timeshares guarantee the same week at the same resort, but that isn’t necessarily the case with points.

 How To Use Timeshare Resale Points

 If you’re seriously considering buying timeshare points, we recommend checking the resale market first.
-Many times you can find the resort and point-package you want for less (sometimes 3x less!) by shopping resale.
+Many times you can find the home resort and the point system package you want for less (sometimes 3x less!) by shopping for resale.
 You can skip the timeshare presentation and work with a legitimate timeshare resale company to get the job done right.
 If you’re interested in financing your timeshare, we can help with that, too.

 Buy Timeshare Resale